Windows 11 announced: release date, features and everything you need to know

 Windows 11 release date

-Windows 11 will be out this holiday season - but in the meantime, you can download a tool to see if your PC is eligible for Windows 11.
+Microsoft says Windows 11 will be out "this holiday season" – so likely sometime between late November and Christmas.
+In the meantime, you can download a tool to see if your desktop PC or laptop will be able to run Windows 11.

 Download Windows PC Health Check to see if your PC meets the requirement of Windows 11 https://t.co/hJ7fYBlb51June 24, 2021